Fabien-Vauclin/PHP-LPDIM/README.md

 # PHP-LPDIM

-This directory contains the TPs of the PHP module of the LP DIM license :
+This repository contains the TPs of the PHP module of the LP DIM license :

 TP1 - **Todo List**<br>The objective is to clean up an application